isuhendro/virtual-agent/README.md

 - TEXT_INVERSE - Text color for user bubbles (white on colored background)
 - TEXT_PRIMARY - Text color for agent bubbles
 - TEXT_MUTED - Color for timestamps and metadata
-- BUBBLE_BORDER_RADIUS - Border radius in pixels for rounded corners

 **Visual Structure:**
 The component uses flex layout that reverses direction based on the message role.
 User messages appear on the right with PRIMARY_COLOR background and TEXT_INVERSE text.
 Agent messages appear on the left with SECONDARY_COLOR background and TEXT_PRIMARY text.
 Optional avatar displays on the left for agent messages.
 Bubble content contains the message text with Markdown support, timestamp in TEXT_MUTED color, and optional speech bubble tail pointer.